lionelchg/PlasmaNet/docs/source/launch_training.rst

 Monitoring a training
 ----------------------

-To check in live the evolution of the training, PlasmaNet generates tensorboard logs in the folder where the trainings are saved.
+To live check the evolution of the training, PlasmaNet generates TensorBoard logs in the folder where the trainings are saved.
-To launch a tensorboard and monitor the training, go to the ``/network/saving/path`` and use the command:
+To launch a TensorBoard instance and monitor the training, go to the ``/network/saving/path`` and use the command:

 .. code-block:: shell

     tensorboard --logdir=/path/to/dir --port=6123

-At this point, a tensorboard will be opened in the remote machine.
-In order to acces it locally, open a new terminal in your computer and link the remote host port as follows:
+At this point, a TensorBoard instance will be opened in the remote machine.
+In order to access it locally, open a new terminal in your computer and link the remote host port as follows:

 .. code-block:: shell

     ssh -N -L localhost:8787:localhost:6123 kraken

 Then, just open in your favourite web browser the following link: ``http://localhost:8787``